RadhakrishnaG1/SECOM-Fault-Prediction/README.md

 # Semiconductor Wafer Fault Prediction using Neural Networks

-Predicting semiconductor wafer failures using manufacturing sensor data from the SECOM dataset.
+Predicting semiconductor wafer failures using manufacturing sensor data from the UCI SECOM dataset.
 This project explores data preprocessing, neural networks, overfitting analysis, regularization, and threshold optimization for defect detection in semiconductor fabrication processes.

 ---